PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

-When multiple segments are specified a player must match ALL of them.
-In the above example my player would need to have both “level” AND “country” segments.
-When multiple segment values are specified, a player must match ONE of them (a player can only have one value for a segment, after all).
+When multiple segments are specified a player must match **ALL** of them.
+In the above example, our player would need to have both “level” AND “country” segments.
+When multiple segment values are specified, a player must match **ONE** of them (a player can only have one value for a segment, after all).
 So we could join the above challenge with the player:

 ```
 {